Degree difference: A simple measure to characterize structural heterogeneity in complex networks: Introduction

-Curiously, so far there seems to have been no systematic analysis of degree difference in complex networks, although for the reasons explained above, this is a most natural local measure.
+Degree difference or closely related measures have been previously used in the study of complex networks, for instance, to study scale-free properties of networks \cite{Zhou2020}, and to investigate the structure of inter-organizational networks \cite{yang2010multilevel}.
+However, curiously, so far there seems to have been no systematic analysis of degree difference in complex networks, although for the reasons explained above, this is a most natural local measure.
 It is simple to define, easy to evaluate, and captures the local picture underlying assortativity or disassortativity.
-Moreover, we shall show in this contribution that the measure provides novel insight into both model and real networks.
-For the model networks, we will derive explicit formulae, thereby laying the foundations for a theoretical investigation.
+Moreover, we shall show in this contribution that the measure provides novel insight into both synthetic and real networks.
+For the synthetic networks, we will derive explicit formulae, thereby laying the foundations for a theoretical investigation.

 In fact, assortativity can be defined more generally \cite{Newman2010} to express how similar or dissimilar neighbouring vertices are with respect to some quantity $\alpha$.
 In particular for social networks \cite{Jackson2008}, this is important as it connects to homophily, that is, the tendency to associate with like-minded or otherwise similar people.
 Thus, for a graph $G(V,E)$, with vertex set $V$ and edge set $E$, and an attribute $\alpha: V \rightarrow{} \mathbf{F}$, mapping the $n$ vertices in $V$ to elements in $\mathbf{F}$, assortativity captures heterogeneity in mixing patterns in $G$ at a global scale.
 The global assortativity (GA) with respect to $\alpha$ is given by